jumptrading/influx-spout/README.md

 # lines.
 If this age is reached, the batch is written to NATS.
 batch_max_secs = 300

-# The maximum number of bytes that the listener should send at once to NATS.
+# The maximum size that the listener should send at once to NATS.
 # This should be no bigger than the NATS server's max_payload setting (which
 # defaults to 1 MB).
-listener_batch_bytes = 1048576
+listener_batch_size = "1MB"

 # The HTTP listener will publish its own metrics to this NATS subject (for
 # consumption by the monitor).